arashm-gh/vault/README.md

 `│   └── software`
 `└── topics` (General Concepts)
 ## Attributions
-Thank you the authors whose Textbooks and material I have used!
+Thank you the authors whose Textbooks, Videos, Blogs, Essays, Podcasts, and material I have used!
 ## Sources(-ish)
 - `/learning/Formatting for Notes.md` is self made and loosely based off of mathematical syntax.
 - I've used mostly textbooks for everything in `/learning/`.